-- Torque Capacity – The torque capacity of a clutch should be more than the torque output of the engine.
-The volume over and above the engine’s torque output offsetsyour vehicle’s clutch wear.
+- Torque Capacity – The torque capacity of a clutch’s should be more than the torque output of the engine.
+The volume over and above the engine’s torque output offsetsyour vehicle’s clutch’s wear.

-- How well the clutch can handle heat – Off-road driving will cause your clutch to generate a lot of heat.
-For the most part, this hot environment will greatly affect the linings of your clutch.
+- How well the clutch’s can handle heat – Off-road driving will cause your clutches to generate a lot of heat.
+For the most part, this hot environment will greatly affect the linings of your clutches.
 This is the reason that performance clutches are designed to adjust for the added heat, usually by using better lining materials.

 - Drivability – For on-road and off-road vehicles, the clutch must demonstrate a smooth transition between the released and connected states.
 Clutches that grab quickly are better suited for drag racing.
-When driving on an unpredictable trail your vehicle’s clutch needs to be in perfect condition to help you be full control of your vehicle.
+When driving on an unpredictable trail your vehicle clutches needs to be in perfect condition to help you be full control of your vehicle.

-It is important to check your clutch fluid level and ensure it is replaced as recommended by the vehicle handbook.
-The fluid ensures the clutch operates smoothly and helps prevent wear and tear.
+It is important to check your clutches fluid level and ensure it is replaced as recommended by the vehicle handbook.
+The fluid ensures the clutches operates smoothly and helps prevent wear and tear.